 On November 23, 2009, SFB, on behalf of the Core Team, petitioned the Surface Transportation Board (STB) for issuance of a “Notice of Interim Trail Use.”
 On December 3, 2009 MCR signed an agreement to negotiate a rail banking purchase agreement for the 80 miles of rail line.
 On December 28, 2009, STB accepted and granted SBF’s request for a Notice of Interim Trail Use.

 The efforts of the Core Team to develop the trail have been supported by grants and donations from a wide variety of people and interests: Shasta County Public Health supported SFB’s early efforts to promote the trail concept.
 The Shasta Regional Community Foundation supported the costs of negotiating the purchase agreement and due diligence activities.
-The Rose Foundation Grassroots Fund is supporting the development of outreach materials.
-Those essential activities could not have happened without the support of these organizations.
+The Rose Foundation Grassroots Fund supported the development of early outreach materials.

 The Core Team acquired an appraisal of the property, a preliminary title report, environmental site assessment (phase 1), and secured grants to cover the costs of closing and other property purchase costs.
 A $350,000 grant to purchase the property from the Environmental Enhancement and Mitigation Program (California Department of Transportation Agency) made possible the purchase of the railroad right-of-way, accomplished on June 30, 2015.
-The Core Team also facilitated the formation of the Great Shasta Rail Trail Association, a non-profit which will own and manage the trail.
+The Core Team also facilitated the formation of the Great Shasta Rail Trail Association, a non-profit which now owns and manages the trail.